edbury/yor/database/personnel/Kruger.md

 ## Background

 Very little is currently known about Kruger.
-He boarded the Teamster ship "Freighter XJ7C" shortly after meeting with Imogene Kane, and it is believed that he may be involved in her insurgency.
-It is unclear what Kruger's motivations are, or what role he will play in the ongoing conflict on Prospero's Dream.
+He boarded the Teamster ship "Courier XJ7C" shortly after meeting with Imogene Kane, and it is believed that he may be involved in her insurgency.

+Most recently, Kruger traveled through the artificial wormhole at [[Cerberus Station]].
+His current status and whereabouts are unknown.

+It is unclear what Kruger's motivations are or what role he plays in the ongoing conflict on Prospero's Dream.